ScriptFUSION/Mapper/README.md

 ### TryCatch

-Uses the handler callback to catch and manage any exception thrown by the primary strategy, if an exception was raised delegates to a fallback expression.
+Tries the primary strategy and falls back to an expression if an exception is thrown.
+The thrown exception is passed to the specified exception handler.
+The handler should throw an exception if it does not expect the exception type it receives.

-It is possible to use nested TryCatch strategies to manage different types of exceptions.
+Different fallback expressions can be used for different exception types by nesting multiple instances of this strategy.

 #### Signature